 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 Comic Book writer from Holywood, Northern Ireland, known for his love of graphic violence and Black Comedy and his intense dislike of superheroes and organized religion.
 As you can imagine, he has developed quite the devoted Hatedom among some people in the comics community.
-Some being not very fond of his writing quirks and pet themes, others find that in his strongest works like Hitman, Preacher and Hellblazer Ennis writes with an engaging intensity and even humanity.While he is rather fond of author tracts, his excellent plotting and grasp of character voice makes them work (Assuming you can stomach the subject matter).
-Many of his characters function as Badass Long Coats, but he is also very good at writing down to earth, mortal characters as well (Agent Clive in Unknown Soldier, Tommy in Hitman, Kev in The Authority).
-The exception to his loathing of superheroes is none other than Superman himself, surprisingly enough; Ennis writes the character with complete and total respect.
-Also known for reminding us of the many Crowning Moments Of Awesome in World War II.His most famous works are his four-year run on Marvel's adults-only MAX imprint version of The Punisher (aka Punisher MAX) and Preacher, which he co-created with artist Steve Dillon.He has written for:
+Some are not very fond of his writing quirks and pet themes, while others argue that Ennis writes with an engaging intensity and even humanity.While he is rather fond of author tracts, his excellent plotting and grasp of character voice makes them work (assuming you can stomach the subject matter).
+Many of his characters function as Badass Long Coats, but he is also very good at writing down-to-earth, mortal characters as well (Agent Clive in Unknown Soldier, Tommy in Hitman, Kev in The Authority).
+The exception to his loathing of superheroes is none other than Superman himself, surprisingly enough (though he has admitted a soft spot for Wonder Woman); Ennis writes the character with complete and total respect.
+Also known for reminding us of the many Crowning Moments Of Awesome in World War II.His most famous works are his four-year run on Marvel's adults-only MAX imprint version of The Punisher (aka The Punisher MAX) and Preacher, which he co-created with artist Steve Dillon.He has written for:

 The Pro - A foul-mouthed hooker gets superpowers, then gets inducted into an Expy Justice League.